-The boundaries of the surfaces lying on the step plane which do not meet one of the vertical transitions may be curved upwards with a radius no greater than 50mm which must be of constant curvature.
+The boundaries of the surfaces lying on the step plane which do not meet one of the vertical transitions may be curved upwards with a radius no greater than 50mm which must be of constant curvature, be tangential to the surface and applied perpendicular to the boundary.

-The surface lying on the reference plane, the surfaces lying on the step plane, the vertical transitions between them and any surfaces rearward of the surfaces lying on the reference or step planes, must first be fully defined before any radius can be applied or the skid block fitted.
+The surface lying on the reference plane, the surfaces lying on the step plane, the vertical transitions between them and any surfaces rearward of the surfaces lying on the reference or step planes, must first be fully defined before any radius can be applied or the parts referred to in Article 3.13 fitted.
 Any radius applied is still considered part of the relevant surface.